Portfolio Development for Gateway Students

 - How will I be billed for my portfolio credits?

 - Fees for credits earned through PLA are charged at a significantly reduced rate relative to Chatham University’s undergraduate tuition rate.
 When you submit your portfolio for review, billing to your student account will be initiated at the rate of $252 per credit assessed.
-This is in addition to the $500 portfolio assessment fee incurred upon registration in the portfolio development course (SDE 121).
 The fee per credit assessed is not eligible for federal or state financial aid; however, as a Gateway student, a no interest, no application fee payment plan is available.

-- PLEASE NOTE: Once an undergraduate has been accepted into an Accelerated Graduate Program (AGP), several factors will determine the timing of her change in status from undergraduate to graduate.
+PLEASE NOTE: Once undergraduate students have been accepted into an Integrated Degree Program (IDP), several factors will determine the timing of their change in status from undergraduates to graduates.
 A shift in status from undergraduate to graduate student may impact a student’s eligibility for financial aid.
-Students should carefully review AGP policies and consult with a financial aid counselor prior to entering the Accelerated Graduate Program in order to determine the impact that a change in status will have on her financial aid.
+Students should carefully review IDP policies and consult with a financial aid counselor prior to entering the Integrated Degree Program in order to determine the impact that a change in status will have on one's financial aid.

 - How much savings will I incur?

-- Based on the number of credits that you attempt, your savings could be as much as $10,751 for a thirty credit portfolio.
+- Based on the number of credits that you attempt, your savings could be as much as $10,751 for a 30-credit portfolio.

-Please contact the Coordinator of Prior Learning Assessment with any additional questions or to explore your eligibility for portfolio development as a means of earning credit:
+Please contact the Director of Academic Support and Prior Learning Assessment with any additional questions or to explore your eligibility for portfolio development as a means of earning credit: